chopchap/apue/week04/slide_notes.md

 - the fts(3) library provide a lot of additional convenience if you want to traverse file system hierarchies (these lib functions actually call opendir/readdir syscalls; Not guaranteed to be available on all Unix versions)
 ## chdir(2): see `cd.c`
 - The current working directory is specific to the current process, and changing the current working directory can only work within the same process, which is why 'cd' must always be a shell builtin and cannot be a standalone executable.
 Even if your OS may ship one.
+## jot(1)
+- e.g. `jot 40 3`, print 40 numbers start from 3
+## xargs(1)
+- the xargs utility reads space, tab, newline and end-of-file delimited strings from the standard input and executes utility with the strings as arguments.
+- e.g. `jot 40 3 | xargs touch` to create 40 files
+## create a long file name
+- `yes a` - output 'a' string forever
+- `head -1024` - display first 1024 lines of a file
+- `tr -d '\n'` - delete '\n' characters from the input
+- `touch $( yes a | head -255 | tr -d '\n' )`: create a file name with 255 characters of 'a'
+## start from scratch with a brand new filesystem on our disk
+> 1. cd /
+> 2. sudo umount /mnt
+> 3. sudo newfs -b 4096 /dev/rwd1a
+> 4. sudo mount /dev/wd1a /mnt
+> 5. sudo chown chopchop /mnt
+## hexdump(1)
+- use the 'hexdump' utility to provide us with the hexadecimal representation of the bytes on disk.
+- on NetBSD, you can `hexdump -C .` to see a what's in a dir
+- by examine this, we know that how the filesystem manages the directory: it uses the directory entry length to identify where the next directory entry begins; but if the filename length of the entry (plus padding) is shorter than the directory entry, then we have space to add a new entry at this point.
+- But removing a directory entry doesn't have to go and erase the data inside of the directory.
+All we need to do is update the previous directory entry's length to span the entry we just removed.
+- directories are filesystem dependent, and different filesystems may implement them differently. (e.g. / and /tmp are different from each other)
+- a directory may grow in size, but not shrink, due to the way it juggles the different entries of varying lengths.
+## bc(1)
+- use 'bc' utility to easily convert numbers between different bases as shown here
+- e.g. `echo "ibase=16; 4B80" | bc` to convert a 16-based 4B80 into a decimal number